belgattitude/soluble-japha/doc/quick_install.md

 #### Option 2: Bridge server on J2EE (easier for Java minded - production ready)

-   Take a look to the [pjb-starter-gradle](https://github.com/belgattitude/pjb-starter-gradle/) to build you own production, self-container or deployable servlet or build from the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) project.
+   Take a look to the [pjb-starter-gradle](https://github.com/belgattitude/pjb-starter-gradle/) to build your own production, self-container or deployable servlet or build from the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) project.